wdporter/i-am-that-vuepress/99-the-perceived-cannot-be-the-perceiver/readme.md

 **Q:**&ensp;I am unable to disregard, for I am not integrated.

 **M:**&ensp;Imagine you are completely integrated, your thought and action fully coördinated.
 How will it help you?
 It will not free you from mistaking yourself to be the body or the mind.
-See them correctly as ‘not you’, that is all.
+See them correctly as “not you”, that is all.

 **Q:**&ensp;You want me to remember to forget!